Ugandan English: Borrowed terms

 The Luganda conjunction nti is often slipped into English sentences instead of that.
 Thus, one will hear a quotation like "The Minister said nti corruption will not be tolerated."
-If the speaker is skeptical he will use mbu instead of nti: "The Minister said mbu corruption will not be tolerated" implies that it's just talk; business will go on as usual.
+If the speaker is skeptical, he will use mbu instead of nti: "The Minister said mbu corruption will not be tolerated" implies that it is just talk; business will go on as usual.

 In some Ugandan languages, the same verb can be used to express thanks, congratulations, and appreciation of a job well done.
 It is normal for an African working in his own garden to be thanked for his work by a passing stranger.
 If one buys a new car in Uganda, or wins a race, one should not be surprised to find themselves being thanked.

 People are also thanked early in the morning as a form of greeting.
 Therefore, a Luganda speaker may translate "gyebale" by saying "well done".
 They are just greeting others by way of thanking them for their usual work, not necessarily for a particular task.

 The expression well done is extrapolated to specific actions.
 Examples include well fought, to soldiers on the winning side after a war; well bought, to someone with a new car or house; and even well put on, to a well-dressed person.

 Ugandans often create portmanteaus from Luganda English words.
 For example, "I am going to change into a dress" becomes "I'm going to ku-changi-nga."
 In other cases, they add -ing at the end of a Luganda word; thus, a young girl can say "That gentleman was kwaana-ring me" to mean the gentleman was chatting me up.
 Or still letter "-d" or "-ed" can be added at the end of a Luganda word.
 For example, "Brenda kwanjula-d Brian at her parents' home" to mean "Brenda introduced Brian at her parents' home".